Arpitmohaniya/rocket/README.md

 # rocket
-A fullstack basic project in which the html and css usend
+A fullstack basic project in which the html and css used